Corey Seager Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

+- The 8.9 strikeouts per nine innings put together by the Yankees pitching staff ranks 10th in the league.

-- The Yankees have a 3.74 team ERA that ranks fifth among all MLB pitching staffs.
+- The Yankees' 3.71 team ERA ranks fourth among all MLB pitching staffs.

+- Severino (0-2) takes the mound for the Yankees in his seventh start of the season.
+He has a 6.30 ERA in 30 2/3 innings pitched, with 28 strikeouts.

-- In his most recent time out on Sunday against the Boston Red Sox, the righty tossed 4 2/3 innings, allowing two earned runs while surrendering five hits.
+- In his last time out on Sunday, the righty threw five innings against the Boston Red Sox, giving up three earned runs while surrendering seven hits.

-- In 15 games this season, the 27-year-old has a 4.65 ERA and 9.2 strikeouts per nine innings, while allowing a batting average of .281 to opposing hitters.
+- The 29-year-old has put together a 6.30 ERA and 8.4 strikeouts per nine innings across six games this season, while giving up a batting average of .279 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.